 numerical simulation data can provide a fast and reliable alternative to expensive physics-based numerical

 simulations.
-We present a Stochastic pix2vid neural network architecture for solving multiphase fluid flow
+We propose a Stochastic pix2vid neural network architecture for solving multiphase fluid flow

 problems with superior speed, accuracy, and efficiency.
 The Stochastic pix2vid model is designed based on